 And check out our Facebook group for what we’re getting up to on and off the water!

 On-water practice: Wear plenty of sunscreen, and lycra/wicking pants/shorts and shirt.
 (No cotton shirts or jeans please.)
 Flip-flops on your feet.
 Have a water bottle, hat and/or sunglasses (with strap) to bring on the boat.
 Bring a change of clothes or towel to sit on for the ride home.
 We’ll provide the life-vest and paddle.

 Circuit training: wear gym clothes and sneakers; bring a water bottle.

 Indoor paddling tank: wear gym clothes and flip-flops; bring a water bottle.
 Bring snacks and a change of clothes for the ride home.

 We practice rain or shine—unless there is extreme wind, a torrential downpour, thunder, or lightning.
-In that case, we will send notification that practice is canceled via email, Facebook and Twitter.
+In that case, we will send notification that practice is canceled via email and our members’ Facebook group.
 Please make sure we have your correct contact information in case we do need to cancel.